AI4CH-UniUD/Genus-Compositicium/Cypher_queries.md

 OPTIONAL MATCH
   (w2:Work)-[:CONTAINS]->(n2:NominalCompound {subtype: Subtype})
 WHERE
-  w2.subgenre = 'Historiography' // Insert here the subgenre
+  w2.subgenre = 'High poetry' // Insert here the subgenre
 WITH Subtype,
      Occurrences_Work,
      SUM(CASE WHEN n2 IS NOT NULL THEN 1 ELSE 0 END) AS Occurrences_Subgenre